mantidproject/mantid/dev-docs/source/DesignDocumentGuides.rst

 -------------------

 If the feature is deep in the framework or workbench, it is more critical to have a document.
-Features in the core layer must be carefully thought out, as many other things will depend on it.
+Features in the core layer must be carefully thought out, as many other things will depend on them.
 In the contrary, if the feature is just a plugin in the periphery (algorithm, function, GUI, script), with low risk of side effects, a design document is less important.

 Number of developers